hanabi/hanabi.github.io/docs/level-12.md

 - Bob blind-plays the red 1.
 - Cathy notices that Donald's red card has a negative 2 clue on it.
 This means that Donald will not go on to misplay the card as the red 2.
 - Cathy needs to evaluate whether or not Alice's clue is a *Finesse* or a *3 Bluff*.
 If this is a *Double Finesse*, then Cathy needs to blind-play the red 2.
 If this is a *Bluff*, then Alice only intended for Bob to blind-play.
-- Cathy knows that since **red connects to red**, this must be a *Double Finesse*, so Cathy blind-plays the red 2 into the red 3.
+- Cathy knows that since **red connects to red**, this must be a *Double Finesse*, so Cathy assumes that she has the red 2 on her *Finesse Position*.
+- Cathy misplays blue 5.

 <ColorConnectWithRankDisconnect />